bioinfo0706/2SigFinder/README.md

-MTGIpick
+2SigFinder
 ===
-MTGIpick implements multiscale statistical algorithm to predict genomic islands from a single genome.
+2SigFinder implements multiscale statistical algorithm to predict genomic islands from a single genome.
 It uses small-scale test with large-scale features to score small region deviating from the host and large-scale statistical test with small-scale features to identify multi-window segments for identification of genomic islands.

-There are two main components to create the MTGIpick.
+There are two main components to create the 2SigFinder.
 The third component is optional.
 1. Quantifying the compositional differences of each region from the host using IST-LFS algorithm.
 2. Identifying some multi-window segments using ILST-DSFS algorithm.
 3. Refining the boundaries of  the genomic islands using MJSD-CG algorithm.

-Below we describe these components using the Matlab MTGI_example_script.m.
-Note that depending on the size of the data and parameters settings computing the MTGIpick can be demanding in terms of memory and CPU time.
+Below we describe these components using the Matlab SigFinder_example_script.m.
+Note that depending on the size of the data and parameters settings computing the 2SigFinder can be demanding in terms of memory and CPU time.

-## MTGI_example_script.m
+## SigFinder_example_script.m

 The code consists of four parts:

 1. Extract genomic signature
 2. Calculate the score of each window using the IST-LFS algorithm
 3. Identifying large segments using the ILST-DSFS alogrithm
-4. Predicting genomic island using MTGIpick from the rest of the genome
+4. Predicting genomic island using 2SigFinder from the rest of the genome
 5. Refining the boundaries of the predicted genomic islands using the MJSD-CG algorithm

 These four parts are run with an example genomic signal in the main script: msr_example_script.m.